European-XFEL/imageProcessor/doc/source/scenes.rst

 Note that only messages appeared after the opening of the scene will be displayed.

-A link to its
-auto-generated scene is provided, allowing the user to configure the camera without having to navigate in the project.
+A link to the camera auto-generated scene is provided, allowing the user to configure the camera without having to navigate in the project.